 The Complaints Manager will also draft a letter to the complainant to inform them about the decision and what it means for their future contact with the organisation; how long those restrictions will remain in place; and advised that they have the right to go to the Parliamentary and Health Service Ombudsman.
-It may also be appropriate for a final response letter to be sent listing every point the complainant has ever raised and Berkshire Healthcare's answer to it; this will be at the discretion of the Complaints Manager
+The letter will also give the details of the appeal process and the person they need to contact to pursue this.
+It may also be appropriate for a final response letter to be sent listing every point the complainant has ever raised and Berkshire Healthcare's answer to it; this will be at the discretion of the Complaints Manager.